The Complete Guide to Planning a Destination Wedding in Jamaica

 Alison Wright / Getty Images

-Why Couples and Guests Love Jamaica
+Why Couples and Guests Love Jamaica Weddings

 The better question may be, what's not to like about Jamaica?
-The friendly atmosphere, tropical topography, mix of fun nightlife and relaxing beach ambiance is the perfect setting for your big day.
+The friendly atmosphere, tropical topography, mix of fun nightlife and relaxing beach ambiance are the perfect combination for your big day.
 Most couples may want to turn the wedding into an extended getaway.
 Guests will enjoy spending their time eating delicious Caribbean dishes, snorkeling, swimming, and engaging in other island activities.
 The island also comes with adventure and a fun nightlife scene.

 The Best Places to Get Married in Jamaica